Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: T H E C O M P L E T E M E T H O D O L O G Y : M A T E R N M E E T S W H I T T L E

 where $\sQ$ is the discrete Fourier transform matrix, and $'$ and $^{*}$$'$ denote the transpose and conjugate transpose.
 In our case of non-unitary tapers, the elements of the spatial covariance in eq.~(\ref{eq:percov3}) are weighted by the outer product of the sampling window $w\ofx$ with itself, denoted $\tilde{\mcC}\ofst$.

+Implementing eq.~(\ref{eq:percov3}) has proven to be computationally tractable for problems under $K=10,000$ samples on a multi-CPU desktop computer (equipped with Intel Xeon w7-3455 processor with 24 2.5--4.8~GHz cores with 64~GB memory) as well as on a contemporary MacBook Pro.
+To handle larger sample sizes, as in Fig.~\ref{fig:bath2synth}, we switch to a slower method that accesses the wavevector correlation matrix diagonal-per-diagonal as decribed by \cite{Simons+2026}, with identical results.

 Fig.~\ref{fig:percov} illustrates the calculation of the periodogram covariance~(eq.~\ref{eq:percov}) through the discrete Fourier transform matrix implementation (eq.~\ref{eq:percov3}) for a small grid that is only $2/_{}3$ observed due to random deletions in its sampling pattern.
 Fig.~\ref{fig:percov}, which, when compared to Fig.~6 in \cite{Simons+2026}, demonstrates how, for an irregularly sampled $w\ofx$, asymmetric anisotropy is imparted in the periodogram's covariance (and thus the blurred spectral density).
-The top row visualizes each of the terms that appear in eqs~(\ref{eq:percov})--(\ref{eq:percov3}).
-The panel in the top row labeled $\cov\big\{|H\ofk|^2,|H\ofkp|^2\big\}$ includes all wavenumber correlation terms.
-The panel in the bottom row labeled $\cov\big\{|H\ofk|^2,|H\ofk|^2\big\}$ only shows the diagonal ($\kb=\kbp$) terms, i.e., the periodogram variance, where the diagonals of the second through fourth columns have been wrapped.
+The top row (Fig.~\ref{fig:percov}\emph{a--d}) visualizes each of the terms that appear in eqs~(\ref{eq:percov})--(\ref{eq:percov3}).
+Panel (Fig.~\ref{fig:percov}\emph{b}) in the top row labeled $\cov\big\{|H\ofk|^2,|H\ofkp|^2\big\}$ includes all wavenumber correlation terms.
+Panel Fig.~\ref{fig:percov}(\emph{f}) in the bottom row labeled $\cov\big\{|H\ofk|^2,|H\ofk|^2\big\}$ only shows the diagonal ($\kb=\kbp$) terms, i.e., the periodogram variance, where the diagonals of the second through fourth columns have been wrapped.
 The nature of the anisotropy depends on the sampling pattern, with the amplitude at $\kb,\kbp$ further depending on $\btheta$.
-We find a near equivalence of $\cov\big\{|H\ofk|^2,|H\ofk|^2\big\}$ with $\Sbar^2_{\btheta}\ofk$.
+We find a near equivalence of $\cov\big\{|H\ofk|^2,|H\ofk|^2\big\}$ (Fig.~\ref{fig:percov}\emph{e}) with $\Sbar^2_{\btheta}\ofk$ (Fig.~\ref{fig:percov}\emph{f}).

 Our ability to analytically calculate periodogram covariance (eq.~\ref{eq:percov}), the covariance of the blurred score (eq.~\ref{eq:covscore}), and ultimately estimator covariance (eq.~\ref{eq:magic}) is a boon of our methodology.
 As the covariance between the model parameter estimates only depends on the parameter values and the geometry of the experiment, without reference to a particular data realization, we are able to calculate confidence intervals for single data realizations without the need for additional simulation, and, in addition, we can employ eq.~(\ref{eq:magic}) for designing sampling plans that minimize estimation errors or other criteria, which is of great applicability across the sciences.